Accenture/reactive-interaction-gateway/docs/prometheus-metrics.md

 ## Grafana Dashboards

-Some example Grafana dashboards for the standard metrics can be found [**here**](https://github.com/deadtrickster/beam-dashboards).
+Example Grafana dashboards for the standard metrics can be found [**here**](https://github.com/deadtrickster/beam-dashboards).

 ### Custom Dashboards

-We provide also our own dashboards with RIG specific metrics.
+We also provide our own Grafana dashboards with RIG specific metrics.
 You can find it in the [**dashboards folder**](https://github.com/Accenture/reactive-interaction-gateway/monitoring/metrics/dashboards).

-The [**metrics folder**](https://github.com/Accenture/reactive-interaction-gateway/monitoring/metrics) includes example setup using docker-compose.
+> The [**metrics folder**](https://github.com/Accenture/reactive-interaction-gateway/monitoring/metrics) includes example setup using docker-compose.

 #### Events